Carmen Silvera

-Carmen Blanche Silvera (2 June 1922 – 3 August 2002) was a British comic actress.
+Carmen Blanche Silvera (2 June 1922 – 3 August 2002) was a British actress.
 Born in Canada of Spanish descent, she moved to Coventry, England, with her family when she was a child.
-She appeared on television regularly in the 1960s, and achieved mainstream fame in the 1980s with her starring role in the British television programme, 'Allo 'Allo! as Edith Artois.
+She appeared on television regularly in the 1960s, and achieved mainstream fame in the 1980s with her starring role in the British television sitcom 'Allo 'Allo! as Edith Artois.

-Life and career
+Early life

 During World War II, Silvera was evacuated to Montreal and narrowly escaped death when, at the last minute, her name was taken off the passenger list of the liner Athenia that was sunk by the enemy shortly afterwards.
 In Canada, she took classes with the Ballets Russes and appeared in three of its productions.
 On her return to Britain, she felt called to acting and trained at the London Academy of Music and Dramatic Art, before gaining experience in repertory theatre.

+Career

 Silvera first made her name as a television actress in the 1960s British police drama Z-Cars in 1962, going on to appear as Camilla Hope in the BBC soap opera Compact from 1964 to 1965.
 She played Mrs Van Schuyler in Lillie in 1978, ITV's drama series about the future Edward VII's mistress, Lillie Langtry.

 She appeared twice in Doctor Who, in the serials The Celestial Toymaker as Clara the Clown, Mrs. Wiggs, and the Queen of Hearts, and as Ruth in Invasion of the Dinosaurs.
 In 1970 she appeared in the Dad's Army episode Mum's Army as Fiona Gray, the love-interest for Captain Mainwaring, a role especially written for her by David Croft.
 She also had roles in British sex comedies, such as Clinic Exclusive (1971), On the Game (1974) and Keep It Up Downstairs (1976).
-Her longest-running role came as Edith, the antagonistic wife of opportunistic cafe owner Rene Artois, throughout the history of the 'Allo 'Allo! series from 1982 to 1992.
+Her longest-running role came as Edith, the antagonistic wife of opportunistic cafe owner René Artois, throughout the history of the 'Allo 'Allo! series from 1982 to 1992.
+Madame Edith was often heard singing to a piano accompaniment and when the show’s theme tune was released on LP in the 1980s Silvera sang the full song, starting “'Allo 'Allo, we meet again”.

 She appeared with Ted Rogers at the New Wimbledon Theatre in 1997 in Jimmy Perry's stage musical That's Showbiz.
 Her West End stage appearances included roles in Waters of the Moon, starring Ingrid Bergman, Hobson's Choice with Penelope Keith, A Coat of Varnish and School for Wives, which was directed by Peter Hall.
 She also played a grandmother in the 1997 film La Passione.

 In 1991, she was the subject of a This Is Your Life television programme.
 She did charity work for the Grand Order of Lady Ratlings, the ladies' branch of the Grand Order of Water Rats.